 - Research and documentation

-The Selection Panel for awarding the grants is a one-year appointment and shall comprise of five renowned members.
+The selection panel for awarding the grants is a one-year appointment and shall comprise 5 renowned members from the arts industry.

 Panel of Selection